 Content Warning: Please be advised, the below article might mention topics that include prescription medication, abuse of medication, and addiction.
 The information found in the article is not a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health providers with any questions you may have.

 Selective serotonin reuptake inhibitors (SSRIs) are clinically defined as an antidepressant medication which enhances nerve cells functions within the human brain.
 As the clinical definition states, this form of medication is used to treat depression and can only be prescribed by a licensed doctor.

-Unfortunately, many individuals suffer from depression.
+Unfortunately, many individuals experience symptoms of depression.
 Common causes of this mental health issue often center around stress, genetics, drugs, unhealthy diets, and other issues, explains Very Well Mind.
-Although depression can have significantly devastating impacts on a person's life, the majority of people who suffer from this issue are helped by receiving some form of professional treatment.
+Although depression can have significantly devastating impacts on a person's life, the majority of people who experience this issue are helped by receiving some form of professional treatment.

-Unfortunately, many individuals who suffer from depression are simply told to "get over it" or otherwise rise above it on their own.
+Unfortunately, many individuals who exhibit symptoms of depression are simply told to "get over it" or otherwise rise above it on their own.
 This is not only bad advice, but often complicates the healing process.
 In reality, overcoming depression is easier said than done.
 Because this mental health issue wields power to alter the brain chemistry of the afflicted individual, real help is required.